Skip to content

 • Does the Manuscript Review staff check my paper for plagiarism?

-No. Although we offer you the opportunity to use the Turnitin anti-plagiarism app through Canvas (described on the Theses & Dissertations overview page) to check your citations, avoiding plagiarism is your responsibility.
+Yes, we use a software called iThenticate to check your manuscript for plagiarism.
+We also offer you the opportunity to use the Turnitin anti-plagiarism app through Canvas (described on the Theses & Dissertations overview page) to check your citations, avoiding plagiarism is your responsibility.

 • Are there different requirements for electronic vs. printed manuscripts?